 - Calvary Theatre students embrace the core principle that theatre is service: to fellow actors; to the working text; to the audience; and first and foremost, to our Audience of One.
 The student demonstrates the foundational skills necessary to critically analyze a piece of dramatic literature for its quality and theme while comparing it with the knowledge of God’s Word and His character.

 - You’ll learn to work in an ensemble in an atmosphere that facilitates authentic relationships with God and man.

 - We recognize that the entertainment industry fuels our culture!
 You’ll experience what it is to impact the culture in ways that engage it rather than hide from it.

 - You’ll inhabit this mission field and minister to and through it with passion and integrity.

 - You’ll be able to recognize the Story of God in the stories of history, myth, oral tradition, and literature, bringing it to life in new and creative ways, sharing His story with an ever-thirsty world!

 - And finally, the #1 reason to choose Calvary Theatre Arts?
 It’s because nobody has fun like Calvary Theatre has fun!!!
-See the videographic evidence below…
+See the photographic evidence by clicking here…

-If you find yourself starting to be pulled into the vortex of CU Theatre and want to know more, Calvary offers an accredited major and minor in Theatre Arts!
-All Theatre Arts courses are listed in the University catalog.
+If you find yourself starting to be pulled into the vortex of CU Theatre and want to know more, Calvary offers an accredited minor in Theatre Arts as part of our Warrior’s Choice degree offerings!
+All Theatre Arts courses are listed in the University catalog

 Requirements of the Theatre Arts Minor